contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 ## Obtain the VPP-IP Address Facing the Pod

-Next we need to figure out VPP-IP interface and address.
+Next, we need to figure out VPP-IP interface and address.
 Arp tables contain the local IP and Mac addresses of hosts on the subnet.
 Therefore we can assume that ARP table on the contiv vswitch will contain the IP address of the Pod at the other end of the interface.

 The ARP table maintained by VPP on k8s-worker2 can be retrieved using: